Enterprise EHS software is large-scale software designed for mid to large sized organizations. Here we look at what enterprise-class means.

 Occupational Health and Safety (OHS) became a profession around the mid-1900s, and has been the subject of satire and frustration ever since.
 OHS saves millions of lives, but as we see more and more workplace tasks automated, will health and safety ever die?
 Many things threaten Health and Safety – deregulation, public opinion, corporate greed … Read More

 Single sign on (SSO) is the ability to access several software programs with one login.
 It’s a feature most software buyers look for—and a marginal gain that can help EHS professionals mitigate against under-reporting.
 Here’s how.
-The average business user has a whopping 191 passwords, and EHS software is yet another application that requires a … Read More
+The average person has a whopping 70-80 passwords, and EHS software is yet another application that requires a login. … Read More

 Employee engagement is key to a successful EHS system.
 Not only do they actually have to do the work safely, they have to let you know when something’s not right – and one of the biggest barriers to that is difficulty.
 Nobody wants to spend time filling in a clunky form when they could be … Read More